JustinShenk/fer/README.md

 MODEL
 =====

-By default the FER bundles a face detection Keras model.
+FER bundles a Keras model, as well as support for [Peltarion](https://peltarion.com) API.

-The model is a convolutional neural network with weights saved to HDF5 file in the 'data' folder relative to the module's path.
-It can be overriden by injecting it into the FER() constructor during instantiation with the `emotion_model` parameter.
+The model is a convolutional neural network with weights saved to HDF5 file in the `data` folder relative to the module's path.
+It can be overriden by injecting it into the `FER()` constructor during instantiation with the `emotion_model` parameter.

 LICENSE